 In the past 20 years, the bookies have almost always got it right.
 Since the turn of the century only one real outsider has succeeded in taking the top spot.
 In 2003, Henrietta Knight’s Edredon Bleu, a French bred horse, rewarded value seekers by coming in at 25/1.
 The 2/1 favourite that year, another French bred, Jair du Cochet, was never really at the races and pulled up.

 Maybe it is simply the shortcomings of the British breeding system but French and Irish bred horses have much the best record.
-Since the distant days of Desert Orchid only two GB bred horses have succeeded, Teeton Mill and Barton Bank.
+Since the distant days of four-time hero Desert Orchid (1986, 1988, 1989, 1990) only two GB bred horses have succeeded, Teeton Mill and Barton Bank.

 The Irish bred Florida Pearl also managed to beat much shorter priced horses in the big race odds in 2001, succeeding at 8/1, but these generously priced winners are definitely exceptions to the rule.

 Before looking at the exploits of the most famous French bred, Paul Nicholls’ five-time King George VI Chase hero Kauto Star, remember that Kicking King justified his 3/1 and 11/8 favouritism in the King George betting in 2004 and 2005 respectively and that Best Mate triumphed as 11/8 favourite in 2002.
 Long Run landed a second win in the race as 15/8 jolly in 2012.
 It was the second favourite in the odds, First Gold at 5/2, who took home the spoils in the year 2000.